coopiteasy/addons/delivery_product_restriction/readme/USAGE.rst

 Now, when you create an order with this product, the available delivery carrier will be restricted to the one that you specified if other condition of the specified delivery are ok.

+This filtering of delivery carriers only happens in the shipping method wizard that appears when clicking the "Add shipping" button in the bottom right of the sale order form, just above the total price.